bichanw/plexon2nwb/README.md

 <!-- 1. ... -->

 ## Progress and Next Steps
+- added files that read events, spikes from Plexon file
 <!--Populate this section as you are making progress before/during/after the hackathon-->
 <!--Describe the progress you have made on the project,e.g., which objectives you have achieved and how.-->
 <!--Describe the next steps you are planing to take to complete the project.-->

 ## Materials
 - Code: https://github.com/Addisonbc/nwb
-- Data: unfortunately data isn't available to the public at the moment.
+- Data: unfortunately data isn't available to the public at the moment, but stay tuned :)
 <!--If available add links to the materials relevant to the project, e.g., the code generated for the project or data used-->
 <!--If available add pictures and links to videos that demonstrate what has been accomplished.-->
 <!--![Description of picture](Example2.jpg)-->

 ## Background and References
 Source code: https://github.com/Addisonbc/nwb

 Plexon offline sdk: https://plexon.com/software-downloads/#software-downloads-SDKs
 <!--Use this space for information that may help people better understand your project, like links to papers, source code, or data ,e.g:-->
 <!-- - Source code: https://github.com/YourUser/YourRepository -->